-However, it’s hard to know why buyers prefer hardwood over all other types of flooring.
-There are many buyers who truly want the real thing, but there are also plenty of buyers who want the look without the maintenance.
-If you don’t already have hardwood, you might still benefit from using laminate, vinyl, or tile with the look of wood flooring.
+It's hard to determine exactly why buyers prefer hardwood over all other types of flooring.
+There are many buyers who truly want the real thing, but there are also plenty of buyers who want the look of wood without having to commit to the maintenance.
+If you don't already have hardwood but want to upgrade the home's flooring, laminate, vinyl, or wood-look tile may be the best choice.

 11. 80% of Buyers Want a Full Bath In Main Living Area

-It’s very common for older homes to have a half bathroom or powder room near the main living areas of a home, but today’s buyers are looking for a full bathroom.
-There are many possible reasons for this real estate trend, but it makes it easier for guests to be comfortable without having to go into every room of the home.
+It's very common for older homes to have a half bathroom or powder room near the main living areas of a home.
+However, 2023 buyers want full bathrooms close to the busiest areas of the home.
+There are many possible reasons for this real estate trend, but it's likely that it makes it easier for guests to be comfortable without having to go into every room of the home.

 If you have a full bathroom in your main living area, it's a good space to make some home improvements to maximize its appeal.
 Since bathrooms can be pricey to renovate, focusing on the one closest to the living area will bring you the highest return on your investment.

 If you don't want to get your hands dirty or spend tens of thousands of dollars on a full bathroom renovation, just do it virtually.
 Virtual staging can give prospective buyers a clear visual of the room's potential, and it only takes 24 hours to complete.

 No matter how dated or worn a space may be, virtual staging can help sell an ugly house without renovations.

 12. 80% of Buyers Want Energy Efficient Lighting